Dr. Sara Mitchell

 Software & IDEs: STATA, IntelliJ IDEA, GitHub, Overleaf, TexStudio, RStudio

-Languages: English (native), Portuguese (upper intermediate), Spanish (basic), Danish (basic)
+Languages: English (native), Portuguese (advanced)

 Find Me: RePeC Author Page, ORCiD, Google Scholar, LinkedIn